devaublanc/olatuak/README.md

-Create a new branch for your feature or bugfix: `git checkout -b my-new-feature` Make your changes and commit them: `git commit -am 'Add some feature'` Push your branch to your fork: `git push origin my-new-feature` Create a new Pull Request.
+Create a new branch for your feature or bugfix: `git checkout -b my-new-feature` Make your changes and commit them: `git commit -am 'Add some feature'` Push your branch to your fork: `git push origin my-new-feature` Create a new Pull Request...